jcarbonnell/nova/README.md

 **Keys are managed off-chain in verifiable TEEs via Shade Agents.
 Never published on-chain, NOVA file-sharing ensures unbreakable privacy against blockchain fetches.**

 NOVA's keys are generated, stored, and distributed exclusively within Trusted Execution Environments (TEEs) using Shade Agents.
 This eliminates any on-chain exposure:
-- **Off-Chain Key Management**: Keys are derived via HKDF from a master seed and encrypted with AES-256-CBC inside the TEE.
+- **Off-Chain Key Management**: Keys are derived via HKDF from a master seed and encrypted with AES-256-GCM inside the TEE (one legacy blob, the master-root, remains AES-256-CBC and is read transparently for backward compatibility; all new writes are GCM).
 Encrypted blobs are stored on-chain in `nova-kv.near` — a purpose-built NEAR smart contract — accessible only by the Shade Agent's deterministic signer key, registered with minimal FunctionCall permission scope.
 - **No On-Chain Keys**: The smart contract stores only group metadata, attestations (checksums/code hashes), and used nonces—no keys or decryptable data.
 RPC queries (e.g., view_state) reveal nothing sensitive.
 - **Secure Distribution**: Users request ephemeral nonce-based access tokens from the contract (gated by on-chain membership).
 Tokens incorporate a timestamp and nonce verified in-TEE before key release.
 Group keys are derived deterministically from a master seed using HKDF — the same key is always re-derived for the same group, making keys stateless and recoverable across TEE restarts.
 - **Verification & Attestation**: Every key operation returns a TEE checksum (via agentInfo), proving execution in genuine hardware with unmodified code—no tampering possible.
-- **Rotation & Revocation**: On member removal, `revoke_member` atomically revokes on-chain and rotates the group key in a single call — a new versioned salt is derived, the rotated key is stored on `nova-kv.near`, and the revoked member's prior key is immediately invalid.
+- **Rotation & Revocation**: On member removal, membership is revoked on-chain and the group key is rotated off-chain in the TEE — a new versioned salt is derived and the rotated key is stored on `nova-kv.near`, so the revoked member cannot decrypt files uploaded after revocation.
 - **Attack Resistance**: Even targeted attacks (e.g., indexing interactions or RPC dumps) can't extract keys: they're never on-chain.
 High-value targets (e.g., AI datasets) remain secure against nation-state or sophisticated threats.

 NOVA's architecture combined with Shade/TEEs confidentiality provides bullet-proof security for your data: verifiable, private, and resilient, aligning with NEAR's user-owned AI vision.